Fueling Vancouver's Next Generation of Creators and Innovators

 Welcome to the revitalization of a historical landmark, preserving the best of the past while dreaming with purpose about the future.
 This reimagining will welcome a new wave of workers from the growing knowledge economy to a building that once housed a mainstay of our traditional economy.
 The result is The Post, a dynamic new development where people come together to share ideas, gain inspiration and embrace new experiences.
 The Post project is one of the most ambitious heritage redevelopments in Canada’s history, preserving the building’s architectural features through sustainable and adaptive reuse, and re-establishing the property as a signature landmark.
 Learn more about The Post.

-- Demolition continues through the Centre and North end of the building as well as selective demolition of the exterior wall along Dunsmuir and Homer Streets will occur in 2020).
+- Demolition continues through the North end of the building as well as selective demolition of the exterior wall along Dunsmuir and Homer Streets will occur in 2020).

 - Salvage of the exterior granite along Hamilton Street will be complete.
 This will complete the salvage process.

 - Concrete slabs in the lower levels continue in the South end of the building.

 - The first pour for the circular ramp for parking access to levels 5 and 6 will occur.

 - Shoring work for the West Georgia plaza will continue.
 The excavation is 30’ below street level.